Dimillian/HyperYapper/PRIVACY.md

 - Content posting
 - Token management and expiration

+### Server-Side Processing (Minimal)
+Our servers only handle:
+- **Threads API Proxy**: Proxying Threads reply count requests to avoid CORS restrictions
+  - Access tokens are used in-memory for the request duration only
+  - No tokens or request data are logged or stored
+  - Requests are processed and immediately discarded
+- **Media Upload for Threads**: Temporary image hosting as described above

 ## Contact Information

 If you have questions about this Privacy Policy, please: